 Protein:

 The protein content estimated for the mixed zooplankton is given in the Table 3.
 Significant difference (p<0.05) was observed in the protein content between the treatments.
 However, no significant difference (>0.05) was observed in T2 and T3 group.
-Highest protein content was observed in the T3 (55.76±0.19) while the lowest protein content was observed in T4 (47.41±0.23).
+The highest protein content was observed in the T3 (55.76±0.19) while the lowest protein content was observed in T4 (47.41±0.23).

 Lipid

 The total lipid content of Mixed Zooplankton samples recorded at the end of the experiment is shown in the Table 3.
 Significant difference (p<0.05) was observed in the total lipid content between the treatments.
-Highest lipid content was observed in T4 (7.84±0.) group, while as the lowest lipid content was observed in the T1 (6.36±0.15) group.
+The highest lipid content was observed in T4 (7.84±0.) group, while as the lowest lipid content was observed in the T1 (6.36±0.15) group.

 Total Ash

 Total ash content of the fish samples is shown in the Table 3.
 Significant difference (p<0.05) was observed in the total ash content between the treatments.
-Highest ash content was observed in T2 (15.57±0.29) group, while as the lowest ash content was observed in the T1 (7.44±0.28) group.
+The Highest ash content was observed in T2 (15.57±0.29) group, while as the lowest ash content was observed in the T1 (7.44±0.28) group.

 Table 3: Mean±SD of Proximate Composition of Mixed zooplankton